FiendsOfTheElements/FF1Randomizer/README.md

  - branch: A distinct history of the files in the git directory.
 This can have a history that shares a common ancestor with another branch (the usual case) or be fully separate.
 Usually features/bugfixes start with a new branch off the main branch.
  - repo, repository, or remote: A remote server that facilitates distributed development through being a synchronized source of truth for the files in the git directory.
 There can be multiple repos.
  - rebase or merge: Methods of taking changes that are in a repo and combining them with your local work.
- - pull and push: Rransferring files from the repo to your local stuff or the other way around.
+ - pull and push: Transferring files from the repo to your local stuff or the other way around.
  - clone: The action of setting up a local git directory that is a clone of a specific repo.
  - checkout: Swap to a different branch or commit.